 If you give goods and they aren’t classed as ‘trivial goods’ which cost less than £50, then you also need to report these on the form P11D and pay Class 1A national insurance on the value of that benefit.

 Christmas bonuses can help motivate and retain staff, especially if it is a busy time of the year.
 You do need to set up a system that is fair to everyone, however you pay it, and ensure you remember tax considerations.

 If you’d like assistance with your payroll services, whether over the Christmas period or all year round, then get in touch with Trace Payroll.
-We have years of experience for all your payroll and HR requirements so reach out using the details below.
+We have years of experience for all your payroll and HR requirements so reach out by filling out a contact form or using the details below.